johnwmillr/johnwmillr.github.io/_posts/2019-08-18-faces-of-fortune.markdown

 I'd been playing with average faces for the last few weeks with—initially—only [amusing results](https://twitter.com/johnwmillr/status/1155707694063337472?s=20).
 After updating code from a slightly outdated (but extremely useful) [tutorial](https://www.learnopencv.com/average-face-opencv-c-python-tutorial/) and wrapping it into my own [Python package](https://github.com/johnwmillr/Facer), I was eager to find an application worth writing about.

-{% include figure_link.html url="/assets/images/FaceAverages/Faces_RapRockCountry.png" href="/assets/images/FaceAverages/Faces_RapRockCountry.png" caption="Averages faces of female and male rap, rock, and country artists." width="60%" %}
+{% include figure_link.html url="/assets/images/FaceAverages/Faces_RapRockCountry.png" href="https://www.reddit.com/r/dataisbeautiful/comments/crxrud/the_average_faces_of_rap_rock_and_country/" caption="Averages faces of female and male rap, rock, and country artists." width="60%" %}

 After having [moderate success](https://www.reddit.com/r/dataisbeautiful/comments/crxrud/the_average_faces_of_rap_rock_and_country/) with averages of musicians' faces from different genres, my brother suggested I target a source where I could count on the composition of the photos being mostly consistent: Fortune 500 company executive leadership pages.
 So, the immediate goal of this post is simple: for each of the top 50 Fortune 500 companies, determine the average face of the company's executive leadership.

 # Methods

+My source code for this project is available [on GitHub](https://github.com/johnwmillr/FacesOfFortune).

 ## Downloading faces